biologyguy/BuddySuite/README.md

     $: ./SeqBuddy -h

-I like to sym-link the main tools to short commands somewhere in my PATH (e.g., 'sb' for SeqBuddy, 'pb' for PhyloBuddy, etc.), so I can access them quickly (examples in the wiki use these short forms).
+I like to sym-link the main tools to short commands somewhere in my PATH (e.g., 'sb' for SeqBuddy, 'alb' for AlignBuddy, etc.), so they can be accessed quickly (examples in the wiki use these short forms).

     $: ln -s /path/to/SeqBuddy.py /usr/local/bin/sb